EU justice ministers pledge to share information after Brussels attacks

 "Terrorism is fast but Europe is often slow," Angelino Alfano, Italy's interior minister, said of the pace of enforcement.

-Europol director Rob Wainwright said national authorities had been better at sharing information on organized crime than terrorism.
+Europol director Rob Wainwright said national authorities had been better at sharing information on organised crime than terrorism.

 "In recent months a significant increase has been noted in the level of information sharing on terrorism but it remains uneven across all Member States," Wainwright said.